V-Mayya/V-Mayya/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/r/r-original.svg" title="R"  alt="R" width="40" height="40"/>&nbsp; Economic perspectives of climate effects on health (using distributed lag non-linear models & meta-regressions) (while working as a MITACs research intern)

-- **Others:** <u>STATA</u>: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and testing for heteroskedasticity, multicollinearity and others). <u>HTML, CSS</u>: Responsive web design projects. <u> Swift & Xcode </u>: IOS educational app (currently not maintained)
+💻  Others: <u>STATA</u>: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and testing for heteroskedasticity, multicollinearity and others). <u>HTML, CSS</u>: Responsive web design projects. <u> Swift & Xcode </u>: IOS educational app (currently not maintained)

 <!---
 V-Mayya/V-Mayya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.